defa-ekky1073/portofolio-typescriptGraphql/README.md

 Portofolio API using Typescript with ECMAScript 2017 (ES8) and GraphQL

 > Please be aware that this project is still on progress, i will continue to work on it gradually over time.
-You can check every update that i'll implement on Issues tab.
+You can check every update that i'll implement on Issues tab and Issue that i'm currently working on Project Tab.
 >
 > If you're an employer who want to know my capabilities, feel free to request a feature and submit an issue.